 Please visit www.burpeescottmemorialchapel.com to sign the online guestbook and to leave a memorial tribute for the family.
 With honor, Burpee-Scott Memorial Chapel & Crematory has been entrusted with arrangements.

-To plant a memorial tree in honor of Carmolene Cook (Hill), please visit our Heartfelt Sympathies Store.
+To send flowers to the family of Carmolene Cook (Hill), please visit our Heartfelt Sympathies Store.